nivekcode/nx-release/README.md

 ## npm-publish

-As the name indicates the `npm-publish` generator can be used to publish a library to NPM.
-To do so **the executor requires a `NPM_TOKEN` to be present as a Node environment variable**.
+As the name indicates, the `npm-publish` generator can be used to publish a library to NPM.
+To do so, **the executor requires a `NPM_TOKEN` to be present as a Node environment variable**.

 ## update-version